Last Updated on

 While they can be cumbersome to lug around when you’re out birding, a good field guide can be a perfect way to identify birds, discover which species live in your area, and learn more about bird behavior.
 The book world is rife with bird guides, but we recommend the following 3 books, each of which offers a great glimpse into the world of birding.

-Smart phones are a birder’s dream come true.
+Smartphones are a birder’s dream come true.
 Having the ability to record video, audio clips, and snap photographs all in one device can come in very handy.
 It’s essential that you bring some form of device along to get the most from your birding excursions.
-If you want to take things a step further, digiscoping is a practice in which you mount a camera or smart phone to binoculars or a spotting scope to take magnified digital images.
-For more information, check out our article on How to Photograph Birds.
+If you want to take things a step further, digiscoping is a practice in which you mount a camera or smartphone to binoculars or a spotting scope to take magnified digital images.

 The app market is brimming with options for birders.
 Having quick access to an encyclopedia of birds can be a boon when you’re out in the woods with your hands full.
 We’ve chosen our top three birding apps below to help you get the most out of your hobby.